This is a new strand, a quest which will go round the country – seasides, cities, spa towns….

 As I was denigrating Burnham Market (below), who claims to be Norfolk’s prettiest, I began thinking – where is the prettiest village?

-I think I was a little harsher on BM in my Norfolk/Pocahontas post than I really meant to be.
+I think I was a little harsher on BM in my Bus Named Pocahontas post than I really meant to be.
 As with all those gentrifying places, I am ambivalent, and sometimes intrigued.
-But I do share the resentment of locals who see their communities being taken over by those with Jezebel type eyes…
+But I do share the resentment of locals who see their communities being taken over by those capital dwellers with Jezebel eyes…

 Politics aside, I find that Burnham Market is not overly pretty in its own right; it appears appealing because there’s an unusual amount of shops and a trend to visit.
 I’m still intrigued to know why the London influx was on this village, and not others.
 The coloured rendering and the red brick – common in Norwich but not this part of Norfolk – helps its perception of prettiness; but I still think: there is nothing to visit other than those puffed up shops and a certain inn.
 Even on its own website, the things to do in Burnham involve facials, or links to further afield.